biotope/biotope-element/docs/component.md

 ### Transforming attributes
 When you set values in the html tags attributes, these values will always be strings.
 If you pass other data types through the attributes, you also have to take care of their transformation.
-You can do this by setting a attribute converter in the attributes array instead of a simple string:
+You can do this by setting a attribute converter in the attributes array instead of a simple string.

+#### Numbers
 ```html
 <my-button fooNum="5"><my-button>
 ```